genestack/user-docs/docs/user-guide/doc-odm-user-guide/studybrowser.md

 ## Configuring the filter panel

+!!!
+Important
+    You can only access the Configure facets option if you have the **Configure facets** permissions.
+For access, an admin must edit the settings.
+Refer to the [User Setup](setup.md) section for more information.

 Users with permission **Configure facets** can customize which metadata fields are available as search facets.

 To do this: